 For a commercial lender with five or more years of experience, the midpoint salary is $105,000, according to Robert Half financial services executives.
 A private banker with five or more years of experience can expect a starting salary of $95,000.

 At the midpoint, candidates have average experience with the necessary skills to meet the job requirements.
 The salaries listed in the Salary Guide are based on actual placements throughout the United States, as well as an analysis of the demand for the role, the supply of talent and other market conditions.
 Bonuses and benefits are not taken into account.

 Types of employers and work

 If you choose an accounting career in commercial banking, you’ll likely work for a bank branch or a bank’s corporate headquarters.
 Commercial banks offer customers an array of financial services, including checking and savings accounts, mortgage loans, auto loans, credit cards and IRAs.
 And for commercial businesses, banks will offer commercial loans, equipment financing, cash management, real estate financing and more.

 At the branch level, financial professionals can choose from a variety of career options ranging from bank teller and retail loan officer to sales professional, operations specialist, trust officer, branch manager, commercial credit analyst and commercial banker.
 The most skilled financial professionals often land positions at the bank’s corporate headquarters, where they can expand into more complex areas, such as international trade finance, risk management, credit administration and investment management.

 In comparison, investment banks act as intermediaries between corporations and investors.
 Because these companies often include a number of different divisions with varying responsibilities, there is a wide variety of career options within the investment banking sector.

-It’s important to weigh all of these factors as you consider your career in banking.
-As you try to choose the right path — commercial or investment — think about which of these sectors most closely aligns with your long-term interests and goals.
+It’s important to weigh all of these factors, from salaries to duties to employers, as you consider your future career.
+As you try to choose the right path — commercial or investment banking — think about which of these sectors most closely aligns with your long-term interests and goals.